atlassian/data-center-helm-charts/docs/docs/platforms/OPENSHIFT.md

       enabled: false
 ```

+!!! warning "ATL_TOMCAT_* Environment Variables"
+    `ATL_TOMCAT_*` environment variables passed to the Helm chart in `additionalEnvironmentVariables` will be ignored, because `server.xml` is mounted as a ConfigMap rather than generated in the container entrypoint from a Jinja template.
 Both `tomcatConfig` and `seraphConfig` have a number of properties which you can override if necessary.
 Look at `tomcatConfig` stanza in the chart's values.yaml for more details.

 ## OpenShift Routes